Safer Sun (II)

 Part II: SPF, UVA and UVB - the ideal factor for your skin

-At first glance it seems quite simple: put on a tube, apply sunscreen, reapply again and again to maintain the sun protection - done!
-But not all sunscreens are the same.
+At first glance, it seems quite simple: open the tube, apply sunscreen, reapply frequently to maintain sun protection – done!
+But not all sunscreens are created equal.

 In detail, five key figures are important: